FmasterofU/NSmart-RE/README.md

    ...
    ```

-All the API call require an Authentication key, so we search for the code where it's value is set.
+All the API call require an Authentication key, so we search for the code where its value is set.
 The relevant code is in `buslogic.nsmartapp.ui.SplashActivity.class`:
 ```java
 ...
 import android.app.Activity;